DiaaZiada/ISeeYa/README.md

     "detectors":["face"]
 }
 ```

-and the result will be in the return result dictionary you can simply access by the key  **"faces"**

-faces = results['faces']
+You can access faces result by accessing the key `faces` from the result dictionary `faces = results['faces']`.

-faces: is a list of NumPy arrays every array contains (startX, startY, endX, endY) of the box that contains the face
+`faces`: is the list of NumPy arrays every array contains (startX, startY, endX, endY) of the box that contains the face.

 # Gender Detection

-With ISeeya face detection API, you can detect the gender of the person using only his/her image or image that contains more than one person.

-by sending an image and return list evey element contains string of his/her gender (Male/Female) with the confidence in percentage of that decision
+With ISeeya face detection API, you can detect the gender of the person using only his/her image or image that contains more than one person by sending an image to the server.
+The result is a list of evey face containing a string of his/her gender (Male/Female) with a percentage of the accuracy of that decision.

 ## How to get gender detection

-You only need to add  **"gender"** keyword into the list of from_face
+You need to add the `"gender"` keyword into the list of `from_face`.

 **Example**
 ```py